INITI-Playground/initi-playground-docs/docs/setup/sensor-calibration.md

 <script src="https://player.vimeo.com/api/player.js"></script>
 </div>

 !!! warning
-    If you don't see the blue flickering curve or if the marks on the red corners don't appear, it's likely the sensor was installed incorrectly.
-Please double-check your setup by reviewing the [Sensor Installation](../installation/sensor-installation.md) video.
+    If the blue flickering curve is not visible or the red corner marks do not appear, the sensor may be installed incorrectly.
+    Please review the [Sensor Installation](../installation/sensor-installation.md) video to check your setup.

+---

-## Resetting calibration
+## Resetting Calibration

 To discard the current calibration and start over, click the `Reset Calibration` button at the bottom of the screen.